osalvador/dbax-lite/docs/tePLSQL-templates.md

 ## Displaying Data

-You may display data passed to your tePLSQL views by wrapping the variable in curly braces.
-For example, given the following route:
+You may display VARCHAR2 data passed to your tePLSQL views by wrapping the variable with `${varName}`.For example, given the following route:

 ```sql
 IF route_.get ('greeting')